casualwriter/casualwriter.github.io/powerchrome/interface.md

 ### How it works

-PowerChrome will load startup html page with builtin chromium-base web browser, and import `powerchrome.js` to initialize interface, then call `window.onPageReady()` for application startup.
+PowerChrome will load startup HTML page with builtin chromium-base web browser, and import `powerchrome.js` to initialize interface, then call `window.onPageReady()` for application startup.

-After interface is initialized, html/javascript application may call `pb.apiFunctions(..)` to application service.
+After interface is initialized, HTML/JavaScript application may call `pb.apiFunctions(..)` to application service.

 ### API Syntax